 Chronic myelogenous leukemia (CML) is an uncommon clonal bone marrow stem cell disorder.
-The majority of patients with CML are diagnosed in the chronic phase (CP) of the illness and patients can receive treatment for as long as 10 years. pERC noted that the median survival for patients who progress to accelerated phase (AP) or further to blast phase (BP), are measured in months.
 About 25% of acute lymphoblastic leukemia (ALL) in adults is characterized by the presence of the Philadelphia chromosome (Ph+).
 Ph+ ALL is associated with a particularly poor prognosis similar to the advanced (accelerated and blast) phases of CML.
-The majority of CML and Ph+ ALL patients are not eligible for potentially curative therapy with allogenic stem cell transplant (ASCT) as there are limited donors available and the patients are typically older and frailer. pERC noted that current treatment options include BCR-ABL tyrosine kinase inhibitors (TKIs) imatinib, dasatinib, nilotinib, and bosutinib.
-Bosutinib is indicated for patients whom subsequent treatment with imatinib, dasatinib, or nilotinib are clinically not appropriate.
-Patients may also receive interferon-alfa or palliative hydroxyurea.
-However, in those patients whose CML or ALL develops the T315I mutation, the leukemia is resistant to all currently available TKIs. pERC agreed that there is a need for effective treatment options for patients whose disease develops the T315I mutation, as well as those who develop resistance or intolerance to prior TKI therapy.
+The majority of CML and Ph+ ALL patients are not eligible for potentially curative therapy with allogenic stem cell transplant (ASCT) as there are limited donors available and the patients are typically elderly or frail and not able to withstand the morbidity associated with ASCT. pERC noted that current treatment options include the BCR-ABL tyrosine kinase inhibitors (TKIs) imatinib, dasatinib, nilotinib, and bosutinib.
+Bosutinib is indicated for patients in whom subsequent treatment with imatinib, dasatinib, or nilotinib is clinically not appropriate.
+Bosutinib was recently reviewed by pCODR, however, it is currently not funded by the provinces.
+Patients with advanced CML or Ph+ ALL may also receive best supportive care which includes palliative hydroxyurea.
+However, in those patients whose CML or ALL develops or has the T315I mutation, the leukemia is resistant to all currently available TKIs. pERC agreed that there is a need for effective treatment options for patients whose disease develop or have the T315I mutation, as well as those who develop resistance or intolerance to prior TKI therapy. pERC acknowledged the feedback from the submitter regarding the procedural context of bosutinib as a treatment comparator. pERC clarified that while it was not a comparator in the assessment of ponatinib, the pCODR review of bosutinib provided contextual information.